Sherri Papini, woman who faked 2016 kidnapping, signs plea deal – KION546

 Papini’s plea agreement has been delivered to prosecutors in the US Attorney’s Office in Sacramento, Portanova’s office confirms to CNN.

-CNN has reached out to prosecutors for details and a timeline on Papini's case.
+CNN has reached out to prosecutors for details and timeline on Papini’s case.

 Comments